Skip to content

-The short version: We ran the same avatar ad briefs through Seedance 2.0, Runway Gen-4.5, and Kling 3.0 in mid-2026.
-Seedance is our default for TikTok and Reels: strongest face consistency, fastest batches, lowest cost per usable clip.
-Runway produces the most cinematic footage and wins polished YouTube work.
-Kling handles physical motion best and is our second source at volume.
+The short version: We tested Seedance 2.0, Runway Gen-4.5, and Kling 3.0 on the same mid-2026 avatar briefs.
+Seedance is our TikTok and Reels default because it held faces and supported fast batches.
+Runway produced the most cinematic footage.
+Kling handled physical motion best and became our second source for volume.

-Last Thursday we queued the same brief on all three of our video pipelines and went to lunch.
-The brief: a woman in her late twenties, sitting on her bed at night, explaining why she quit her ten-step skincare routine.
-One still image in, three five-second clips out.
+Last Thursday, we queued the same brief on all three video pipelines and went to lunch.
+A woman in her late twenties sat on her bed at night.
+She explained why she quit a ten-step skincare routine.
+One still went in, and three five-second clips came out.

 Seedance finished before the food arrived, and the face never drifted.
 Runway’s take looked like the cold open of a prestige drama.
 Kling’s take had the most believable hands we have seen from any model.
 All three clips were usable.
 Only one made sense to order 40 more of.